Coliseum da Coruña

 Coliseum da Coruña is an indoor arena for concerts and shows used in A Coruña, Galicia, Spain.
 The venue holds 11,000 people for concerts.
 It was designed by Japanese architect Arata Isozaki, built in 1990 and open on August 12, 1991.
-It is also occasionally used for ice skating and bull fighting.
+It is also occasionally used for ice skating and bullfighting.

 It hosted twice the Copa del Rey de Baloncesto: in 1993 and 2016.

+The arena hosted superstar, Whitney Houston on her international trek I'm Your Baby Tonight World Tour on September 29, 1991.
+The stop was recorded and aired on TV in several markets of Spain, and select countries in Europe.